Context

 • Management structures are legally established, efficient and functional, including an intersectoral steering committee on LUP reform (COPIRAT), an LUP general secretariat and a technical support unit.

-• A national LUP plan is developed and validated, as well as a functional LUP atlas and GIS to support decision-making and trade-offs to determine the best possible land uses.
+• A national Land Use Plan is developed and validated, as well as a functional LUP atlas and GIS to support decision-making and trade-offs to determine the best possible land uses.

 • The most appropriate sectoral models (agricultural, land, mining and environmental) are defined and promoted in each target province and decentralized territorial entity, through consultation frameworks.